 - If you are pregnant or breast-feeding.

 - If you are taking any other medicines or using any other eye drops.
-This includes any medicines or creams which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines or creams which are available to buy without a prescription, as well as herbal and complementary medicines.

 How to use flurbiprofen eye drops